-While it's not terrible per se, it's bad because it can be an abusive relationship dynamic portrayed as a romance (like with sexy slave characters), because these kinds of characters are boring, like their counterpart the Mary Sue-senpai, but mainly because in real life, as hard as this is for many people to believe, women do prefer considerate men.
+It's not terrible per se, but it's bad if it is an abusive relationship dynamic portrayed as a romance (like with sexy slave characters).
+These kinds of characters are overused and boring, like other character types on this list.
+It also promotes the "women love jerks" stereotype.
+In real life, as hard as it is for some people to believe, women do prefer considerate men.

 1. The Generic Male Protagonist

-Eeyeah.
 I internally fume whenever I see a new anime pulling this crap.
 And it happens at least once every season.
-He's an ordinary high school boy, and....that's it.
+He's an ordinary high school boy, and...that's it.

 - Middle school, high school, or (more rarely) in college.

 - Brown or black hair (occasionally some other color, usually dark).

 - Does not have supernatural abilities or powers of his own, if there are other people in the school who do.